-Sue: Is that the man from the chair?
-The one we didn’t see properly earlier on.
+Sue: Is he the man from the chair?
+The one we didn’t see properly earlier, I mean.

 A beekeeper is sent to find Peri.

-Sue: What are those hats supposed to protect them from?
+Sue: What are those hats supposed to protect them from, exactly?

-Tekker asks the Doctor to retrieve an amulet which Vena has taken with her into the Timelash.
+Tekker asks the Doctor to retrieve an amulet that a woman named Vena took with her into the Timelash.

 Sue: Paul is desperately trying to upstage Colin, here.

-Me: This is Paul Darrow’s revenge for an appearance Colin made in Blake’s 7 a few years ago.
-Colin is still picking bits of the set out of his teeth.
+Me: This is Paul Darrow’s revenge for an appearance Colin made in Blake’s 7.
+Colin is still removing parts of the set from his teeth.

-Sue: Paul Darrow is trying to make Colin laugh.
-He’s not even trying to hide it.
-This could get messy.
+Sue: Paul Darrow is definitely trying to make Colin laugh.
+He isn’t even trying to hide it.

 Sue: Is he going to measure her bra size with that thing?